-These figures are a testament to the Swiss market's characteristically strong activity in the lower and middle markets, which is less dependent on raising financing in the international debt markets than large-cap transactions.
-In other words, they also reflect the challenges private equity investors have faced in securing debt financing for bigger tickets.
-In Switzerland, small and midcap transactions are often financed by Swiss banks, a source of financing that remained open throughout 2022.
-For larger transactions, private equity sponsors typically need to tap the international debt markets, which has proved to be challenging since the second quarter of 2022 and has led to private credit providers stepping in more frequently.
+In spite of this overall lower level of activity, the Swiss market remained robust in the lower and middle markets, which are less dependent on raising financing in the international debt markets than large-cap transactions.
+In Switzerland, small and mid-cap transactions are often financed by Swiss banks.
+For larger transactions, private equity sponsors typically need to tap the international debt markets where private credit providers have been seen stepping in more frequently.
 The continuing rise of this asset class has been relevant for the private equity sector not only as a source of debt financing.
 It has also been a way for investment houses to expand the scope of their activities by growing their own private credit arms in parallel to their traditional buy-out funds.

-Undoubtedly, it is not just the accessibility of financing that has been a major hurdle for the private equity sector recently, but more importantly, the cost of financing.
-Rate hikes by the Swiss National Bank have been more restrained than those of national banks in other jurisdictions and inflation in Switzerland has remained at a lower level than elsewhere.
-However, with many forecasts now expecting rates to remain at an elevated level for the foreseeable future, the purported "end of the era of cheap money" and what that means for the private equity sector is also on top of dealmakers' agendas here.
+Undoubtedly, the availability and cost of financing remains a major topic for private equity dealmaking as potential buyers of assets today are looking at very different deal economics than the sellers of these assets were looking at when they acquired them.
+Although the Swiss National Bank has cut interest rates in two successive instances this year as it deems inflation to be under control in Switzerland, many forecasts generally expect rates to remain at an elevated level for the foreseeable future.
+Therefore, the purported "end of the era of cheap money" and what that means for the private equity sector is also on top of dealmakers' agendas here.
 Not least because private equity dealmaking in Switzerland is to a large extent a cross-border affair and therefore heavily impacted by international developments.